 April 3, 1974 21

 Widespread wind damage was reported across much of the area.
 NWS damage survey teams traveled across the region to survey areas of extensive damage.
-The preliminary results of the surveys are below.
-All information is considered preliminary and subject to change.
+The final results of the surveys are below.

 Click on the hyperlink for each tornado to be taken to a separate webpage.
 Each webpage contains detailed information on each tornado such a path maps, radar images, and photos.
 Check back in the future as these will be updated as further data is reviewed.